Grauwdy/TrafficInspectioninVM/README.md

 <img src="https://i.imgur.com/i3BC2LW.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-Upon returning to the Windows VM, I notice that the ICMP traffic is blocked now that the inbound security rule is in place.
-After changing the rule to allow traffic again, the perpetual ping resolves without timing out.
+With the New Firewall rule in place I returned to the VM1's Windowed Connection through RDP.
+As the suspected I saw the Ping requests eventually time out.
+When I changed the rule back to Allow ICMP through the Firewall (NSG) the Ping Request reinitialized right back from where they started.
 </p>
 <br />